-This an activity driven by the need to train and exchange know-how amongst educators, young managers and scientists on how to design and implement sustainable development initiatives in Biosphere Reserves and other designated areas.
+This is an activity driven by the need to train and exchange know-how amongst educators, young managers and scientists on how to design and implement sustainable development initiatives within Biosphere Reserves and other designated areas.

 The summer schools initiated as a train-the-trainer event around the (then new) joint UNESCO/MAB and MIO-ECSDE publication “Education for Sustainable Development (ESD) in Biosphere Reserves and other Designated Areas: A Resource Book for Educators in South-Eastern Europe and the Mediterranean” (2013), and gradually developed to deal with various issues relating to sustainable management such as tourism, local products, green entrepreneurship, branding etc.

-Each year, depending on the circumstances, the interest of the hosting countries, and the available sources, the summer schools are held on a different site, and most of them are related to the designation process of a site to become a Biosphere Reserve under the MAB Programme of UNESCO.
+Each year, depending on the circumstances, the interests of the host country, and the available sources, the summer schools are held on a different site, and most of them are related to the designation process of a site to become a Biosphere Reserve under the MAB Programme of UNESCO.

 The organisation of the summer universities is based on a long-standing collaboration and joint commitment between: